Cheap spring getaways

 Iowa's Becoming an Outdoors Woman program offers a skills workshop at Wesley Woods Camp & Retreat Center near Indianola or Camp Io-Dis-E-Ca in Solon, between Cedar Rapids and Iowa City.

 Women choose from more than 20 skills, including horseback-riding kayaking, fly fishing, bird-watching, archery, nature photography and orienteering.
-Cost is $280 for lodgings, meals, gear and instruction, and half scholarships are available.
+Cost includes lodgings, meals, gear and instruction, and half scholarships are available.

 Maifest in Amana

 There's always something going on in the Amana Colonies, a group of once-communal villages southwest of Cedar Rapids, Iowa.
-Maifest festivities include the Taste of the Amanas food fair, Maypole dancing, German music and a parade May 6-7.
+Maifest festivities include the Taste of the Amanas food fair, Maypole dancing, German music and a parade the first weekend of May.

 Stay in one of four modern family cabins, $80, at beautiful Palisades-Kepler State Park, just east of Cedar Rapids.
 They can be reserved up to a year in advance, online or at 877-427-2757.
 Admission to all Iowa state parks is free.